Example 2: The Heat equation

 \[M \frac{\boldsymbol{u}^{k+1} - \boldsymbol{u}^k}{\Delta t} + \frac{1}{2} A ( \boldsymbol{u}^{k+1} + \boldsymbol{u}^k) = \frac{1}{2} ( \boldsymbol{F}^{k+1} + \boldsymbol{F}^k)\]

-We initially load the geometry, define a finite element space and the Laplacian bilinear form (observe that (the bilinear form of) any elliptic operator could have been placed here, in case of general parabolic equations).
+For the first example we consider homogeneous Neumann and Dirichlet conditions on the domain boundary and a space-time depending forcing term.
+We initially define the geometry, togheter with a finite element space and the definition of bilinear form of the laplace operator (observe that (the bilinear form of) any elliptic operator could have been placed here, in case of general parabolic equations).

-Triangulation<2, 2> unit_square = read_mesh<2, 2>("../data/mesh/unit_square", cache_cells); // import mesh
+Triangulation<2, 2> unit_square = Triangulation<2, 2>::UnitSquare(60, cache_cells);

 TrialFunction u(Vh);